Fin Fang Foom: Powers and abilities

 Fin Fang Foom possesses super-strength and endurance, the abilities to fly via his wings at supersonic speeds and spew combustible acid mist from his mouth.
 Foom is also extremely durable and can regenerate at a rapid rate.
-In the event his body were to be damaged beyond his capacity to heal, he can overshadow a waiting host & reshape a new physical body for himself from them.
+In the event his body were to be damaged beyond his capacity to heal, he can overshadow a waiting host and reshape a new physical body for himself from them.
 By entering into long periods of hibernation, Foom has managed to survive for centuries.
-Foom possesses a gifted intellect and can communicate telepathically (which, in his true form, is his only form of communication), shapeshift into almost any animal and shrink to human size.
+Foom possesses a gifted intellect and can communicate telepathically, shapeshift into almost any animal, and shrink to human size.
 Foom also has access to advanced alien technology from his homeworld.
 Foom can also drain, metabolize and redirect energy of all kinds to make himself larger and stronger.
 At one time, Foom underwent intense meditative training in order to excise himself of his negative traits.
 The end result of divesting his rage, guilt and selfishness caused him to shrink yet gave rise to his malignant aspects in physical form.
-Fin Fang Foom also has the unique power to cause phy/men. transmogrification through optic beam emissions, having not only changed and rewired the persona's of the Avengers to mimic that of their animal forms.
+Fin Fang Foom also has the unique power to cause transmogrification through optic beam emissions, having not only changed and rewired the persona's of the Avengers to mimic that of their animal forms.
 But Foom could even use these powers to bring inanimate objects to life at his discretion.

 Other versions

+Iron Man: Las Vegas

-Fin Fang Foom battles Iron Man in the limited series Iron Man: Viva Las Vegas.
+An alternate universe variant of Fin Fang Foom from Earth-80734 appears in Iron Man: Viva Las Vegas.

-In the Marvel 1602 universe, Fin Fang Foom rampaged through China before he was killed by the Hulk at the Great Wall of China.
+Marvel 1602

+An alternate universe variant of Fin Fang Foom from Earth-311 appears in Marvel 1602.

+Mutant X

-In an alternate universe story in Mutant X Annual 2001, Fin Fang Foom is a member of the Lethal Legion, who dies in battle against the Goblin Queen (posing as the entity the Beyonder).
+An alternate universe variant of Fin Fang Foom from Earth-1298 appears in Mutant X Annual 2001.
+This version is a member of the Lethal Legion who is later killed by the Goblin Queen.

-Fin Fang Foom appears in the miniseries Nextwave as a pawn of the Beyond Corporation.
-He is now back to his original size.
-Despite having no genitals, he wears purple pants.
-Captions indicate his mother became pregnant after interacting with radioactive materials.
-Foom had been buried for many years; when the Beyond Corp. releases him, he goes on a human-eating rampage.
-According to Volume 4 of The Official Handbook of the Marvel Universe A-Z hardcover books, this Fin Fang Foom was a clone created by the Beyond Corporation.

-Foom returns from his slumber and transforms Earth's Mightiest into frogs, he and several Makluans come into conflict with the Pet Avengers.
-But hostilities are pacified when Lockheed explains that the space dragons were simply looking for space dragon hatchlings buried there thousands of years ago.

-In Thor: The Mighty Avenger #6, Heimdall takes the form of Fin Fang Foom, calling it "one which is common throughout the cosmos... echoes of a single, ancient dragon, now tamed and humbled".
+Nextwave

+A clone of Fin Fang Foom from Earth-63163 created by the Beyond Corporation appears in Nextwave.

+Pet Avengers

+An alternate universe variant of Fin Fang Foom from Earth-97161 appears in Pet Avengers.

+Poison version

+An alternate universe variant of Fin Fang Foom from an unidentified universe appears in Monsters Unleashed.